adamantine-sim/adamantine/joss/paper.md

 to obtained the desired thermomechanical evolution of the part.
 Currently, setting AM process parameters is an expert-driven, often trial-and-error process.
-Material changes and geometry complexities can lead to unpredictable adjustments in parameters, making it slow and expensive.
+Material changes and geometry complexities can lead to unpredictable adjustments in parameters, making a purely empirical approach slow and expensive.
 We can overcome this by using advanced simulations for both planning and adaptive control.

-`Adamantine`, a thermomechanical simulation tool, offers a solution.
+`Adamantine`, a thermomechanical simulation tool, offers a solution to process parameter planning and adjustment in AM.
 During the planning phase, its capabilities can be leveraged to predict the thermomechanical state and optimize process parameters for the desired outcome.
 For adaptive control, `adamantine` utilizes data from infrared (IR) cameras and thermocouples.
 This data is integrated using the Ensemble Kalman Filter (EnKF) method, allowing the simulation to constantly adapt and reflect the actual build process.

-With a continuously refined simulation, `adamantine` can predict the final state of the object with greater accuracy.
+With a continuously refined simulation, `adamantine` can predict the final thermomechanical state of the object with greater accuracy.
 This simulation-enhanced monitoring capability enables a human operator or an adaptive control algorithm to adjust to the build parameters mid-print, if needed, to ensure that printed parts conform to the necessary tolerances.